pandemic tales from the dark side of dystopia

 Tabitha swiveled around to face Allison.
 “That son of a bitch stood me up!”
 Her face red, mad enough to chew rocks, Tabitha slammed the bottle of whiskey down hard enough to slosh the liquid to the rim and a fine mist sprinkled over the particle board tabletop.

-“Wait, what the fuck are you talking about—you saw him too?”
+“What the fuck are you talking about—you saw him too?”
 Tabitha cut in, as it slowly dawned on her what Allison was yammering on about.
+Flickering shadows from the firelight at the Inn.

 Eddie’s haunting was like that—barely enough to feel or touch—not enough to wrap her whole self around.
 Inhabiting dreams like a rough stone in the pocket.
 A little moan coming from the corner of the darkened corner.

-Tabitha’s eyes sought out the shadows and crevices of the hotel room.
+Tabitha’s eyes sought out the crevices of the hotel room.
 “Is he here?
 Did he come to you?”

 Allison said, “I heard him in a dream.”
 Her eyes wide and white as the cheap Formica sink in the bathroom, shook her head.
 “I wasn’t sure if that was real or not.”